tbon27/JavaScript-Projects/README.md

 ## Pig Game

 #### This small game was completed through the Jonas Schmedtmann course [Complete JavaScript Course](https://www.udemy.com/share/101Wfe3@613KS61y1D8YDUVv8mn7Hy81FI6LenWrLGkUcgZUN_iCNDlooEs-XDgTOIFH2lQa/) presented by Udemy.
+In this game try to increase your bank without landing on the number 1, if you do then you lose all of your score!